Vertushka

 The Vertushka (Вертушка) also known as Kremlyovka (Кремлёвка) or Spetssvyaz (Спецсвязь) is a colloquial name for a closed system of party and government telephone communications in the Soviet Union and Russia.
-It received the unofficial (slang) name Vertushka because, unlike the regular telephone network, where at that time the connection was made through an operator, subscribers connected to each other using an automatic telephone exchange and a rotary dials called in Russian Vertushka.
+It received the unofficial (slang) name Vertushka because, unlike the regular telephone network, where at that time the connection was made through an operator, subscribers connected to each other using an automatic telephone exchange and a rotary dial called in Russian a vertushka.
 The existence of the system was a novelty in an era dominated by manual switchboards.
-The telephone is dial-less and certain sub-systems of it directly link to the Kremlin.
-Especially in Soviet period, connected the leader to key subordinates, like regional party secretaries, high ranking military officials or important state-owned factory chiefs.
-The regularly modernized system of government ATS continues to operate to this day.
+Certain sub-systems of it directly linked to the Kremlin.
+In the Soviet period, they connected the leader to key subordinates--- regional party secretaries, high-ranking military officials, and directors of important state-owned factories.
+The regularly-modernized system of government ATS continues to operate to this day.

 Overview

 The telephones in the office of the President of Russia, 2003.

 Later, the system was intensively expanded, and was also equipped with an outlet to other government and military communications systems (the so-called V.CH-communications (ВЧ-связь), which were also often called Vertushka by the people.
 While the term Vertushka could be referred to any government-used telephone, in many cases it was used to describe a direct link to the highest echelons of power, i.e to the Kremlin and the country's top leadership.
 More specific systems are: